How you interact with and relate to others can impact how successful you are in life and your career.

-Strong interpersonal skills are just as crucial to your career as technical hard skills and expertise.
-They help you navigate the day-to-day tasks and challenges you face at work.
+Strong interpersonal skills are just as crucial to your career as technical skills and expertise.
+They help you navigate the day-to-day tasks, office politics, and team projects you face at work.

 What Are Interpersonal Skills?

-Interpersonal skills are the personal and social skills we use to interact and collaborate with others, share ideas or information, and avoid conflict.
+Interpersonal skills are the personal and social skills we use to interact and collaborate with others, share ideas or information, and avoid conflict and misunderstandings.
+It’s basically how we connect and form relationships with others.

-They include other soft skills like communication, active listening, critical thinking, empathy, teamwork, problem-solving, emotional intelligence, and more.
+They include soft skills, such as communication, active listening, critical thinking, empathy, teamwork, problem-solving, emotional intelligence, and more.

-Employers value staff with interpersonal and communication skills because they also help you be a better, more productive employee.
-Being interpersonal will open up new opportunities for you, such as promotions and raises.
+Employers value staff with people skills because they also help you be a better, more productive employee, which you can benefit from getting promotions, raises, and other perks at work.

 1. Change Your Surroundings